longhotsummer/openbylaws.org.za/README.md

 # Open By-laws South Africa [![Build Status](https://travis-ci.org/longhotsummer/openbylaws.org.za.svg)](http://travis-ci.org/longhotsummer/openbylaws.org.za)

-This is the source code for the [openbylaws.org.za](http://openbylaws.org.za) website and related microsites.
+This is the source code for the [openbylaws.org.za](http://openbylaws.org.za) website.

 The website is a [Middleman](http://middlemanapp.com) app that pulls by-law data from the [Indigo](https://github.com/OpenUpSA/indigo) service running at [indigo.openbylaws.org.za](http://indigo.openbylaws.org.za) and builds a static website.
 The website is then uploaded to Amazon S3 and served over HTTPS using an Amazon Cloudfront distribution.